 For simple glass vessel/teapot brewing:

-You can brew fewer tea leaves with more hot water for longer brewing time.
-Use 2 teaspoons of the tea for 125ml teacup, 4 teaspoons for 250ml glass or 8 teaspoons for 500ml teapot.
+You can brew fewer tea leaves with more hot water for a longer brewing time.
+Use 2 teaspoons of the tea for a 125ml teacup, 4 teaspoons for a 250ml glass or 8 teaspoons for a 500ml teapot.
 Using 100°C hot water to infuse tea leaves for around 3-4 minutes.
 Re-steep for around 6-7 times.
 Adjust it according to personal taste.

 For Gongfu Style: (Recommend using (Yixing) Clay Teapot and Gaiwan)

-- Warm the Gaiwan/tiny teapot with hot water; discard the water afterward
+- Warm the Gaiwan/tiny teapot with hot water; discard the water afterwards

 - Add 1g Pu’er tea for every 50ml of water (recommend 7g-10g tea leaves, adjust by personal taste)